jp-wright/nfl_betting_market_analysis/README.md

 <img src="images/spread_vs_moneyline_rolling_avg.png" align="right" alt="spread_vs_moneyline_rolling_avg" width="600">

 ###### Spread and Money Line Rolling Average
 The point to take home is that the spread and the money line are essentially two ways to report the same metric -- how much better one team is than another.
-Because of this, regressing against the moneyline is essentially the same as regressing against the spread.
+Because of this, regressing against the money line is essentially the same as regressing against the spread.
 Results are nearly identical in both feature importance and accuracy, as expected.
 As a result, no further testing or modeling was done on the money line.
+The remainder of the project was focused on examining how well the results of games labeled "wise bets" turned out.

 <BR><BR><BR><BR>
 <div align="right">